-The Development Area is currently served by the P12 bus and the following nearby service routes: 1, 381, N1 and N381
+The Development Area is currently served by the P12 bus and the following nearby service routes: 1, 225, 381, N1 and N381, as shown on Fig.15.

 Road

 Surrey Canal Road runs east-west through the Development Area, linking Trundleys Road to Ilderton Road.
 Bus services run along these roads.